hhruszka/secrethunter/README.md

 Compiled secretshunter binaries for Linux and Windows can be found under the releases [link](https://github.com/hhruszka/secretshunter/releases) or in [executables](https://github.com/hhruszka/secretshunter/tree/main/executables) folder.

 ## Licensing
-secretshunter is licensed under the GNU Affero General Public License v3.0 (AGPLv3).
+secrethunter is licensed under the GNU Affero General Public License v3.0 (AGPLv3).
 You are free to use, distribute, and modify this software under the terms of the AGPLv3.
 If you modify this software, any changes or improvements made must be made available to the community under the same license.
 This license also applies to any software that uses or is derived from this software.
 Please refer to the full text of the AGPLv3 for more details: https://www.gnu.org/licenses/agpl-3.0.html

-secretshunter includes third-party packages that are subject to their respective licenses:
+secrethunter includes third-party packages that are subject to their respective licenses:
 - github.com/gabriel-vasile/mimetype is licensed under the MIT License.
 See https://github.com/gabriel-vasile/mimetype/blob/master/LICENSE for details.
 - gobyexample.com/rate-limiting is licensed under the CC BY 3.0.See https://github.com/mmcgrana/gobyexample#license.
 - github.com/dlclark/regexp2 is licensed under the Apache License, Version 2.0.
 See https://github.com/dlclark/regexp2/blob/master/LICENSE for details.